 REAL BODIES at Bally’s FAQ

 REAL BODIES at Bally’s is a comprehensive educational experience with multi-layered narratives and unique individual specimens presented in dramatic, compelling environments.The full body specimens are presented in more dynamic poses with superior dissection and detail than similar exhibitions.
 The Exhibition also consists of immersive environments of art, science and culture such as the Anatomist’s Study, which is similar to a walk through cabinet of curiosities that includes unique and sometimes strange examples of the early days of anatomical study.
 Throughout the Exhibition, there are also artistic installations created by local Las Vegas artists that enhance the rooms and further illustrate the experience of being alive.
 REAL BODIES at Bally’s explores much more than just the human anatomical systems and the way we work.
 It is not only an in-depth look at the “how” of human anatomy, but also an exploration of “why,” posing deeper questions in each gallery such as “Why are we here?”
 “Where are we going?” and “What becomes of us?”
-It is the largest display of human anatomy on the Las Vegas Strip and at a general admission retail price of only $29.95 (plus fees); REAL BODIES at Bally’s is simply a better experience at a better value.
+It is the largest display of human anatomy on the Las Vegas Strip and with the best online prices, REAL BODIES at Bally’s is simply a better experience at a better value.

 REAL BODIES at Bally’s uses real human specimens that have been respectfully preserved to explore the complex inner workings of the human form in a refreshing and thought-provoking style.
 System by system, the exhibition provides an approachable and fascinating insight into what's happening inside every one of us.
 REAL BODIES at Bally’s also explores how elements such as breathing, hunger, the rhythm of the heart, and other essential body functions have deep cultural and emotional significance that reach as far back as the dawn of humanity.